Raised: $8,286

 Using Your Tailscale URL

-Once installation is complete, you can access your project using these commands:
+Once installation is complete, you need to start sharing your project:

 Launch your project’s Tailscale URL in browser: